AssortiMens/Arcade-4-Player-Pong/README.md

 FourPlayerPong/data

 Put the pde-file in map FourPlayerPong and create your data directory there also.
 Next, put your mp3-files in the data-map.
+Highscores are now saved in data/highscores.csv !

 Thank You!